Demons (band): Band history

 In the late 1980s, Mathias Carlsson and Stefan Jonsson, both just thirteen years old at the time, formed the band Jawbation with school friends.
 Drummer Mikael Jacobsson joined later.
 Jawbation slowly disintegrated and morphed into a new band in 1994, which they named "Demons" on the advice of Lux Interior and Poison Ivy from The Cramps.

 A session was recorded in 1995 which was supposed to be the band's debut album.
 It was never released but used as a promotion cassette called Strings for Hanging and Twanging.
-In the mid-to-late-1990s, "Demons" tracks appeared on many compilation releases such as Another Real Cool Time – Distorted Sounds from the North and released their debut single "Electrocute" on Ruff Nite Records.
+In the mid-to-late-1990s, "Demons" tracks appeared on multiple compilation releases such as Another Real Cool Time – Distorted Sounds from the North and released their debut singleElectrocute on Ruff Nite Records.
 Their six-track EP "Demons"...
 Come Bursting Out! was released in 1998.
 The album was recorded in Sunlight Studio with Tomas Skogsberg (known for his work with The Hellacopters as well as several notable Swedish death metal bands such as Entombed).
 The band signed with Gearhead Records in 1999, and released their debut album Riot Salvation in 2000.

 After the release of Scarcity Rock and its following tour in 2011 the band took a break.
 They resurfaced for a show in 2015 and recordings followed.
 In 2016 the Electrocute single was reissued for Record Store Day.
-In March 2017 the brand new single "Kids are Gonna Cry" was released by Alaska Productions.
+In March 2017 the brand new single Kids are Gonna Cry was released by Alaska Productions.
 It had a strong anti fascist message.
 The next single was a split with UK's The Hip Priests, a collaboration with Savage Magic Records and Cracking Stuff Records.
 It was released in March 2018.
 After that "Demons" put out ...Was Here on Ghost Highway Recordings.
-The band also appear on the festivals Drenched in Beer and Gutter Island Garage Rock Festival.
+The band also appeared on the festivals Drenched in Beer and Gutter Island Garage Rock Festival.

 Several more records was released in 2018 as well as appearances with material in films, on soundtracks, compilations and split singles.
 On April 30, 2019 the band's first full-length in nine years, Kiss Off was released.
 It was highly anticipated and got great reviews.